olekscode/Power2TheWiki/README.md

 ## 2. Baseline

-We got a list of non-translated uk articles that have at list 5 incoming links in uk_wiki.
+We got a list of non-translated uk articles that have at least 5 incoming links in uk wiki.
 There are 82,122 such articles.
 We encoded all uk non-translated articles as 'bag of words' by its unique incoming uk links.

 We got a list of red links in en wiki, for which there are a least 5 incoming links in en wiki.
 There are 3,593 such links.
 We encoded every red link as 'bag of words' by its unique incoming en link.
-Then we 'translated' such encoding to uk: every en article in the 'bag of words' we replaced with its uk corresponding article if exists, and just removed if not.
-As a result, both uk non-translated articles and en red links are encoded in the same feature space - incoming uk articles.
+Then we 'translated' such encoding to uk: every en article in the 'bag of words' we replaced with its corresponding uk article if exists, or just removed if not.
+As a result, both uk non-translated articles and en red links are encoded in the same feature space - by incoming uk articles.

-For every red link we found its Jaccard similarities with all non-translated uk articles, the we select top 5 most similar uk_articles.
+For every red link we found its Jaccard similarities with all non-translated uk articles, We reported 5 most similar uk articles with corresponding Jaccard score for every red link.

-We evaluated algorithm performance manually, as it is impossible to find threshold for Jaccard similarity, and correct corresponding uk article is not always the first one among to 5 most similar articles.
-For about a third among 3,593 red link algorithm didn't found any similar articles.
-However, for 165 en red links corresponding non-translated uk article was found.
+We evaluated algorithm performance manually, as it is impossible to find threshold for Jaccard similarity, and correct corresponding uk article is not always the first among the 5 most similar articles.
+For about a third among 3,593 red link, algorithm didn't found any similar articles.
+However, for 165 en red links true corresponding non-translated uk article were found.

 ## 3. Results